 Fees Paid to Pricewaterhouse Coopers LLP.
-The following table shows the aggregate fees that our audit committee has authorized and PwC has billed or is expected to bill to us for services rendered for 2006 and 2007.
-Additional fees for 2007 may subsequently be authorized and paid to PwC, in which case the amounts disclosed below for fees paid to PwC for 2007 would be adjusted to reflect such additional payments in our proxy statement relating to next year's annual stockholder meeting.
-In this regard, the fees shown below for 2006 have been adjusted from amounts disclosed in our proxy statement for last year's annual stockholder meeting.
+The following table shows the aggregate fees that our audit committee has authorized and PwC has billed or is expected to bill to us for services rendered for 2007 and 2008.
+Additional fees for 2008 may subsequently be authorized and paid to PwC, in which case the amounts disclosed below for fees paid to PwC for 2008 would be adjusted to reflect such additional payments in our proxy statement relating to next year's annual stockholder meeting.
+In this regard, the fees shown below for 2007 have been adjusted from amounts disclosed in our proxy statement for last year's annual stockholder meeting.

-Type of Fees 2006 2007
+Type of Fees 2007 2008

-Audit Fees (1) \$ 741,100 \$ 674,500
+Audit Fees (1) \$ 675,000 \$ 693,600

-Audit-Related Fees (2) 6,300 7,500
+Audit-Related Fees (2) 7,500 6,600

-Tax Fees (3) 14,400 10,400
+Tax Fees (3) 10,400 14,000

 All Other Fees -0- -0-

-Total \$ 761,800 \$ 692,400
+Total \$ 692,900 \$ 714,200

-- (1) Fees for the following services: - audits of consolidated year-end financial statements for each year and audit of internal control over financial reporting based on the scope required for our parent companies to report on their internal control over financial reporting; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC: - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed. - (2) Fees for assurance and related services reasonably related to the audit or review of financial statements for each year.
+- (1) Fees for the following services: - (a) audits of consolidated year-end financial statements and of internal control over financial reporting for each year based on the scope required for our parent companies to report on their internal control over financial reporting; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC; - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed. - (2) Fees for assurance and related services reasonably related to the audit or review of financial statements for each year.
 These services included accounting consultations and attest services concerning financial accounting and reporting standards and advice concerning internal control over financial reporting. - (3) Permitted fees for tax compliance, tax advice and tax planning services.

 Preapproval Policies and Procedures.
-For the purpose of maintaining the independence of our independent registered public accounting firm, our audit committee has adopted policies and procedures for the preapproval of audit and permitted non-audit services the firm provides to us or any of our subsidiaries.
+For the purpose of maintaining the independence of our independent registered public accounting firm, our audit committee has adopted policies and procedures for the preapproval of audit and other permitted services the firm provides to us or any of our subsidiaries.
 We may not engage the firm to render any audit or permitted non-audit service unless the service is approved in advance by our audit committee pursuant to the committee's amended and restated preapproval policy.
 Pursuant to the policy:

-- the committee must specifically preapprove, among other things, the engagement of our independent registered public accounting firm for audits and quarterly reviews of our financial statements, services associated with certain regulatory filings, including the filing of registration statements with the SEC, and services associated with potential business acquisitions and dispositions involving us; and - for certain categories of permitted non-audit services of our independent registered public accounting firm, the committee may preapprove limits on the aggregate fees in any calendar year without specific approval of the service.
+• the committee must specifically preapprove, among other things, the engagement of our independent registered public accounting firm for audits and quarterly reviews of our financial statements, services associated with certain regulatory filings, including the filing of registration statements with the SEC, and services associated with potential business acquisitions and dispositions involving us; and for certain categories of other permitted services provided by our independent registered public accounting firm, the committee may preapprove limits on the aggregate fees in any calendar year without specific approval of the service.

-These permitted non-audit services include:
+These other permitted services include:

-- audit services, such as certain consultations regarding accounting treatments or interpretations and assistance in responding to certain SEC comment letters; - audit-related services, such as certain other consultations regarding accounting treatments or interpretations, employee benefit plan audits, due diligence and control reviews; - tax services, such as tax compliance and consulting, transfer pricing, customs and duties and expatriate tax services; and - other permitted non-audit services, such as assistance with corporate governance matters and filing documents in foreign jurisdictions not involving the practice of law.
+- audit-related services, such as certain consultations regarding accounting treatments or interpretations and assistance in responding to certain SEC comment letters; - audit-related services, such as certain other consultations regarding accounting treatments or interpretations, employee benefit plan audits, due diligence and control reviews; - tax services, such as tax compliance and consulting, transfer pricing, customs and duties and expatriate tax services; and - assistance with corporate governance matters and filing documents in foreign jurisdictions not involving the practice of law.